 In the UK, a child can only legally have two parents, so where there are more than two people involved in the arrangement, it will usually be the biological parents who are legally the parents.
 However, more than two people can have parental responsibility, so you will need to decide how you want to handle this when making the arrangement.

-Our expert LGBT family law solicitors can guide you through the entire co-parenting process, helping you to understand your options and agree the best path to achieve your goals, establish the rights of everyone involved and protect the child’s best interests.
+Our expert LGBTQIA family law solicitors can guide you through the entire co-parenting process, helping you to understand your options and agree the best path to achieve your goals, establish the rights of everyone involved and protect the child’s best interests.

 When any issues arise involving your children, such as deciding child care arrangements in the event of a divorce or civil partnership dissolution, it is highly desirable to find a swift and harmonious resolution wherever possible.